Cafe Mocha Sugar Free Mini Cheesecakes are delicious and creamy desserts flavoured with that taste of coffee and chocolate.

 - Allow to cool and then store covered with plastic wrap in the refrigerator overnight.

 - (Optional) Dust with cocoa powder and top with coffee beans.
+(Refer to the detailed video instructions below if further clarification is needed)

 Notes

-This recipe card provides the basic details to make this recipe.
-For more information, questions or variations please review the content above the recipe card.
+For more information, tips and variations please review the recipe video and content above and below the recipe card.

 Updates and Revisions

-If conflicting information between the video and recipe card, the recipe card will always have the most up to date information, ingredients and instructions.
+If the video and recipe card differ, follow the recipe card for the latest ingredients and instructions.

 Nutritional Information

-Sandy
+Sandy says

 I'm thrilled I found your site as I absolutely love your recipe for these as well as your other miniature cheesecakes.
 I baked these for exactly 16 minutes and they were set.
 I did not have the creamy 'custard like' texure whiched showed in the photo or that several mentioned here.
 Could you please tell me what I may have done wrong as I also love custard and want to experience that the next time I make them?

-Oscar Chimenti
+Oscar Chimenti says

 Try using room-temperature butter and cream cheese if you didnt, that may help.
 Also, I used full fat cream cheese.
 I took the photos right out of the oven, they do lose their "custard-like" texture after they cool.

-Sandy Rhodes
+Sandy Rhodes says

 Ok.
 Thank you for answering my question.
 Now I'm off to try another one of your recipes.

-Sara
+Sara says

 So delicious, and you can’t even tell this is a healthier version!
 This is my newest favorite sweet treat.